pavly-gerges/pavly-gerges/resume/index.md

 Contributing to jMonkeyEngine, an open-source code-first approach complete 3D game engine suite written primarily in Java with GLSL Java bindings based on the OpenGL pipelines and modular API design, **for 4 years**.

 ### [Contributions](https://github.com/jMonkeyEngine/jmonkeyengine/commits?author=pavly-gerges) during this period:
 - **[JmeSurfaceView](https://github.com/jMonkeyEngine/jmonkeyengine/tree/master/jme3-android/src/main/java/com/jme3/view/surfaceview)**: Proposed and introduced a GL Surface View handler component for embedding jMonkeyEngine Game Contexts into Android Layout Designs.
-Making it easier to introduce jMonkeyEngine renderers in Android user applications efficiently together with interoperability with the Android Framework.
+Removing the burden to introduce jMonkeyEngine renderers in Android user applications efficiently together with interoperability with the Android Framework, and accelerating the development time by 35-40% approximately which is the time taken to setup custom Android activities and bind it to the native Android components.
 It has proven comptency in this pilot project [Game-HCI](https://github.com/Electrostat-Lab/Game-HCI), which houses reusable I/O Game GUI components leveraging the power of the MVC architectural patterns together with userinput lifecycle linkage through command-state and strategy patterns (i.e., controller interfaces).
   #### Features:
   * Binding of the Android choregrapher lifecycle to jMonkeyEngine lifecycle (Game Application Lifecycle Pattern).
   * Splash Screen utility using CPU timeslices.